-Garbage disposals are indispensible in modern kitchens.
+Garbage disposals are indispensable in modern kitchens.
 However, they are not free of complaints.

 Here is a complete list of garbage disposal problems and their solutions;

 Problem 1.
-Garbage disposal humming not working when turned on
+Garbage disposal humming but not working when turned on

 If your disposer just hums and not working when turned ON, it is either jammed or doesn’t receive enough electric power for working.
 This means that the motor is ON but is unable to move the disposer blades.